-The job is expected initially to take on average half of an FTE (approx 20 hrs per week), with the workload per week near full time during IETF weeks, well over 20 hours per week in the first few months of the engagement, and higher during special projects.
+On average, the job is expected to take half of a full-time equivalent position (FTE, thus approx 20 hrs per week), with the workload per week nearing full time during IETF weeks.
+In addition, the job is expected to take more than 20 hours per week in the first few months of the engagement and when involved in special projects.

 2.1.6.
-Qualifications
+Oualifications